 You want a basic fitness tracker but don’t want to pay a lot for it.

 OK, but let’s say you actually want a fitness tracker form factor.
 Then the Fitbit Charge 4 ($150) is a pretty great option, because it has built-in GPS, though the Fitbit Inspire 2 is even cheaper and has 10-day battery life.
 If you want something a little more stylish and are ambivalent about outdoor activity, also consider the $150 Fitbit Luxe.
-The Garmin Vivosmart 4 ($130) is slightly cheaper than the Charge 4, but its screen interface is wonky and you can’t swap straps.
-The display makes it a bit more frustrating to use during a workout than a Charge 4, and you’ll have to make peace with your color choices at checkout.
+The Garmin Vivosmart 4 ($130) is slightly cheaper than the Charge 4 and the Luxe, but its screen interface is wonky and you can’t swap straps.
+The display makes it a bit more frustrating to use during a workout, and you’ll have to make peace with your color choices at checkout.
 You’ll get most of the same features as the Charge 4, on top of stress-tracking and solid battery life to boot.

 5/15/2019: Added Samsung Galaxy Watch Active to the “Also Consider” for best overall smartwatch.
 Added Polar Vantage M as best fitness smartwatch, moved Fitbit Ionic to “Also Consider.”
 Replaced Fitbit Alta HR with Fitbit Inspire HR as best budget fitness tracker.